Krish54491/Video-Rating-AI/README.md

 Boom you can rate all the videos you want much easier!
 <br />
 Finally I would make this a offical website, but python and github pages are not compatible :(
+Edit: tragically pythonanywhere was not compatible with moviepy